tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 3. Nodes using TLS 1.3 SHOULD use external PSK importers {{!I-D.ietf-tls-external-psk-importer}}
 when configuring PSKs for a client-server pair.
-Importers make provisioning external PSKs easier and less error prone by generating a PSK for each hash function a node supports, as required in TLS 1.3 in order to satisfy certain security assumptions.
+Importers make provisioning external PSKs easier and less error prone by deriving a unique, imported PSK from the external PSK for each key derivation function a node supports.
+See the Security Considerations in {{!I-D.ietf-tls-external-psk-importer}} for more information.

 4. Where possible the master PSK (that which is fed into the importer) SHOULD be deleted after the imported keys have been generated.
 This protects an attacker